Australia Asia Airlines

 Australia Asia Airlines Boeing 747SP at Perth Airport in the mid-1990s.

 Australia Asia Airlines (澳亞航空公司 Àoyà Hángkōng Gōngsī) was a subsidiary of Qantas founded due to the legal status of the Republic of China (Taiwan) and territory disputes with the People's Republic of China in order to allow Qantas to continue flying to Taiwan from Australia.

 History

 The subsidiary was established due to the People's Republic of China's objection to national carriers of countries with which it had diplomatic relations flying to Taiwan (Republic of China), which the former regarded as a breakaway province.

 The airline operated two Boeing 747SPs and a Boeing 767 seconded from the Qantas fleet, repainted in a modified livery, which did not display the Flag of Australia, or the kangaroo logo, which was replaced by a dynamic ribbon.
-It initially flew its flights using the IATA code IM but switched to Qantas's QF in 1994.
+It initially flew its flights using the IATA code IM but switched to Qantas's QF in 1994, according to History of Qantas.

 Australia Asia Airlines ceased operations in 1996 as Qantas could by then serve Taiwan in its own right due to it being completely privatized.
 Australia Asia Airlines' aircraft were then returned to Qantas service.